Rabeprazole (as sodium) enteric coated tablets

 Rabeprazole Sandoz 20mg - yellow, biconvex shaped enteric coated tablets.

-Rabeprazole Sandoz 10mg is available in blister packs of 28 enteric coated tablets.
+Rabeprazole Sandoz 10mg tablets are supplied in blister packs of 28 enteric coated tablets.

-Rabeprazole Sandoz 20mg is available in blister packs of 30 enteric coated tablets.
+Rabeprazole Sandoz 20mg are supplied in blister packs of 30 enteric coated tablets.

 Rabeprazole Sandoz 10mg - 10mg rabeprazole sodium